ffxx68/Sharp_ce140f_emul/protocol.md

 # CE 140 F Communication Protocol

-Referring to the Appendix 1 (excerpted from the CE 140 F Service Manual), and to the excellent reverse-engineering job made by Pockemul (), using his real device and a basic logic analyzer, I can summarize the protocol as being composed basically of three layers:
+Referring to the Appendix 1 (excerpted from the CE 140 F Service Manual), and to the excellent reverse-engineering job made by [Pockemul](https://pockemul.com/), using his real device and a basic logic analyzer, I can summarize the protocol as being composed basically of three layers:

 1. device selection
 2. byte string receiving and sending